aliibrahim123/neocomp.js/docs/comp-base.core/component.md

 `effect`: add an effect effected by and effecting a given properties.

-for more details read [fundamentals](../comp-base.state/fundamentals.md)
+for more details read [state fundamentals](../comp-base.state/fundamentals.md)

 #### example
 ```typescript